EXXPEDITION ROUND THE WORLD

 October 2019 – April 2021

 In October 2019, eXXpedition embarked on a pioneering sailing voyage and research mission to circumnavigate the globe.
-The mission set out to sail 30 voyages and 300 multidisciplinary women 38,000 nautical miles through some of the densest plastic accumulation zones, to tackle the devastating environmental and health impacts of single-use plastic and toxics in the world’s ocean.
+The mission set out to sail 30 voyages and take 300 multidisciplinary women 38,000 nautical miles through some of the densest plastic accumulation zones, to tackle the devastating environmental and health impacts of single-use plastic and toxics in the world’s ocean.
 Eight voyage legs were completed, including crossing the Atlantic, exploring the Carribean, sailing to the Galapagos and Easter Island, then finally across the South Pacific Gyre to Tahiti.
-Sailing activities stopped in April 2020 due to safety concerns of COVID-19.
+Sailing activities stopped in April 2020 due to the impact on safety of COVID-19.

 80 MULTIDISCIPLINARY WOMEN

 Making landfall in the Azores, Antigua, Bonaire, Aruba, Panama, Galapagos, Rapa Nui and Tahiti, our diverse crew has included teachers, marine biologists, filmmakers, circular economy experts, entrepreneurs and more.

 The Circularity Assessment Protocol (CAP) involves the collection of community-level data by each crew in the countries eXXpedition visit.
 This includes mismanaged waste and waste infrastructure, and will be put into use informing decisions about how to reduce land-based plastic pollution.
 To date, the crew have logged 10,458 items into the Marine Debris Tracker.